apideck-libraries/portman/README.md

 ### Portman - `globals` property

 The configuration defined in the `globals` will be executed on the full Postman collection.
-This is handy if you need to do mass replacements of variables or specific word/keys/values in the full collection.
+This is handy if you need to do mass replacements of variables or specific word/keys/values in the full collection, that cannot be overwritten per request.

 #### globals options: